-City Staff met with the US Environmental Protection Agency (USEPA) to discuss funding opportunities, and it was determined that the City would be eligible for the Brownfields Clean Up Grant.
-The USEPA is currently providing supplemental testing services to fill in any gaps of the 2022 survey at no cost to the City in order to get quantities for a final cost for abatement.
+City Staff met with the US Environmental Protection Agency (USEPA) to discuss funding opportunities, and it was determined that the City is eligible for the Brownfields Clean Up Grant.
+In early 2024, the USEPA provided supplemental testing services to fill in any gaps of the 2022 survey at no cost to the City in order to get quantities for a final cost for abatement.
+This information was not available at the time of the 2023 application deadline, and will greatly enhance the application to be submitted this year.

 The source of the grant is Bipartisan Infrastructure Law funds and there is no match or cost share required.
 The City is eligible to apply for up to \$5,000,000.
-Based on the 2022 survey, the clean up cost would be \$960,000.
-However, this estimate will be adjusted based upon current USEPA supplemental hazardous building materials assessment, as well as inflation.
+Based on the 2022 survey, the clean up cost was estimated at \$960,000.
+City staff is working with a consultant to determine updated costs based on the updated information from 2024, and to account for inflation.
 Presently, it is anticipated that no City matching funds will be required for this application.

-The 2024 round of the USEPA Brownfields Clean Up Grant opens in late September, a final application must be submitted by the end of November.
+The 2025 round of the USEPA Brownfields Clean Up Grant opens in late September, a final application must be submitted by the end of November.
 If awarded, staff will return to City Council to accept and appropriate the grant funds.
-If successful, it is anticipated that clean up work would commence in 2024.
+If successful, it is anticipated that clean up work would commence in 2025.